davidtoledo/DisneySample/README.md

 **Retrieve Ticket Data**
 ----
-  Returns data about a specific ticket.
+  Returns data about a specific ticket on disneyworld.com

 * **URL**